Children & Family

 There is a whole generation of aboriginal people that have grown up without hope and massive social issues.
 The suicide rate amongst aboriginal people is the 2nd highest in the world and 4 times the Australian average.
 The UN describes the aboriginal’s quality of life as being the second worst in the world while Australians are now the second wealthiest in the world per capita.
 MAF is helping to right this wrong by bringing practical and spiritual hope to some of the people in the world that need it most.

-Roland and Sarah with their children have been partnering with Mission Aviation Fellowship (MAF) to fulfil this calling to bring help, hope and healing since August 2014 in Arnhem Land.
+Melissa is partnering with Mission Aviation Fellowship (MAF) to fulfil this calling to bring help, hope and healing in Arnhem Land.

 MAF is a non-profit team of aviation professionals providing air transport in places of deepest human need – remote places where flying is not a luxury, but a lifeline.
 For over 70 years, MAF has flown over jungles, mountains, swamps and deserts to bring thousands of men, women and children medical care, emergency relief, long-term development and Christian hope.